How to sync data with Databox if a native integration isn’t available

 When to use Parabola

 If you're technical enough to work with APIs, Parabola is one of the most affordable solutions for processing large quantities of data.
+Plus, they have a very responsive support team that can help you as you build the API integration.

 When to push custom data via the API